What is a sales funnel? Key stages, examples, and how to build one

 Top tips for sales funnel management

 Managing a sales funnel isn’t a task you can tick off your list and forget about.
-It’s a continuous cycle of monitoring, analysing, tweaking, creating and training.
+It’s a continuous sales cycle of monitoring, analysing, tweaking, creating and training.
 Let’s delve into the core elements of sales funnel management that ensure your funnel doesn’t just exist, but thrives.

 Monitoring and analysis